microsoft/cppgraphqlgen/README.md

 Vcpkg can install the dependencies from source on either platform, and that's what I'm using on Windows.
 The Windows [installation instructions](https://github.com/Microsoft/vcpkg/blob/master/README.md) for [cpprestsdk](https://github.com/Microsoft/cpprestsdk) recommend it, and if you add the port I did for [graphqlparser](https://github.com/Microsoft/vcpkg/pull/3953) you can get both of them with this tool.

-This approach works well on Linux as well, but you'll still need that pull request to add graphqlparser to the ports collection.
+This approach works well on Linux as well, graphqlparser has been merged into the ports collection.

 ### Windows